 Following on from a change of office space, comes the benefits associated with having no manager.
 A 2017 Protectivity survey found that 25% of Pet Business Insurance customers opted to start their dog walking business for the primary reason of becoming their own boss.

 You set the hours, you decide how much to charge, and you have a huge input to the success of your venture.
 The flexibility to have a day off or to start later one day in the week is seen as one of the biggest benefits to becoming a professional dog walker.

 Of course, there is the downside to it that you are responsible for the less glamourous side of things such as tax and National Insurance, but many walkers will take the rough with the smooth and appreciate the flexible working environment they are treated to.

-A love of dogs, good organisation and a will to succeed are the fundamentals for becoming a dog walker.
+So, are you now wondering how to become a dog walker?
+Well, a love of dogs, good organisation and a will to succeed are all a great start.
 With the benefits highlighted above, there’s no reason why many others won’t soon be switching career.

 One you are set up as a dog walker, remember there is one thing in particular you shouldn’t be without.
 Get a quote for your Protectivity Dog Walking Insurance today for immediate protection.